MThicklin/mthicklin.github.io/_posts/2020-07-17-movie-review-our-man-flint-in-like-flint.md

 <p>A commonly used character type is a "Mary Sue", described as who is so competent or perfect that they appear absurd.
 The male version is typically named a "Gary Stu" but I think I'm going to name these types of characters Flint.
 Make no mistake, Flint is the parody of the catch-all super spy.
 He has a rotating cast of no less then 3 girlfriends who, despite being highly skilled in various disciplines, always require saving.
 He is skilled in a many different fields such as disguising, martial arts, extreme survival, chemistry, gadget creation, dog training, ballet dancing and dolphin communications.
 Flint is written with just enough batman-esque "I have a counter for everything because I've thought of everything" sensibility to be entertaining but does sometimes go over board.  </p>

-<p>Movie Recommendation:<br>For general viewing - I feel these movies are going to have a niche audience for the general viewer.
-I would like to recommend them if you have an interest in them.
-You're not going to invite some friends over and view this on a whim.</p>
+<p>Who would I recommend this movie for...</p>

 <p>If you like niche campy movies - Most def.
 As for "all over the place" these plots end up being, I highly recommend these.
 I'm very much an "MST3K" type and these are great movies to riff on.
 They're corny and campy and sexist and wacky all while trying to be serious.
 You can tell the film makers wanted to make the first movie with a serious but not too serious tone.
 But, by the sequel you can tell they were setting up camp in the 'camp' camp national camp grounds.</p>

+<p>Movie Riffers - If you like movies made with earnest, but not a lot of thought.
+Yeah, I think you would dig this.</p>

+<p>"Interesting" notes:</p>

-<p>"Interesting" notes:<br>Originally This movie was on the list as "In like Flynn" (which is a movie about Australian actor Errol Flynn).
+<p>I originally thought this movie was called "In like Flynn" (which is a movie about Australian actor Errol Flynn).
 This was due to me mishearing my family when they talked about this movie.
-Then it turned out to be the sequel.</p>
+Then it turned out the movie <em>they</em> referenced was the sequel.</p>

 <p>In Like Flint and <em><a href="https://en.wikipedia.org/wiki/Caprice_(1967_film)">Caprice</a></em>, starring Doris Day, were the last movies shot in the CinemaScope format.
-After these films, The industry moved to used <a href="https://en.wikipedia.org/wiki/Panavision" target="_blank">Panavision</a>.</p>
+After these films the industry moved on to <a href="https://en.wikipedia.org/wiki/Panavision" target="_blank">Panavision</a>.</p>